What to Do After an Accident in California

 Call a lawyer.
 Also, contact an experienced lawyer of car accidents and personal injuries.
 They can provide more detailed steps of things you should do after a car accident.
 For example, they can answer whether you should call your insurance company.
 They can provide other answers as well.

-If you were recently in an auto accident and are wondering about compensation or legal options, our Campbell car accident attorneys at Solution Now Law Firm can help you.
+If you were recently in an auto accident and are wondering about compensation or legal options, our San Jose car accident attorneys at Solution Now Law Firm can help you.
 Call us at 408-256-2871 or visit our website.
 We have the experience to help you navigate the legal process and provide a solution.